 One of the best ways to protect yourself is with the use of sunscreen.
 Your pharmacist can help you to choose the best level of protection for your lifestyle.

 In addition to the liberal use of sunscreen with an SPF of 15 or higher every day, extended activity in the outdoors warrants a water-resistant sunscreen with an SPF of 30 or higher.
-Always check the label to be certain your product is “broad spectrum”, providing protection against both UVA and UVB rays.
-And, it’s a good idea to apply sunscreen a full 30 minutes before you go into the sun, and to reapply every two hours or after swimming or excessive sweating.
+Always check the label to be certain your product is “broad spectrum,” protecting against both UVA and UVB rays.
+It’s a good idea to apply sunscreen a full 30 minutes before you go into the sun and to reapply every two hours—or after swimming or excessive sweating.

 - Keep newborns out of the sun completely.
 For children over six months, use sunscreen on them as (or more) liberally as you do on your own skin.